oracle/truffleruby/doc/user/faq.md

 ### How do I know if I’m using a VM that has Graal?

 `defined?
-Truffle` will tell you if you are running with Truffle, and `Truffle::Graal.graal?` will tell you if you are also running with the Graal dynamic compiler.
+Truffle` will tell you if you are running with Truffle, and `Truffle.graal?` will tell you if you are also running with the Graal dynamic compiler.

 ### How can I see that Truffle and Graal are working?